-- In the Member Information section, ensure the Email field has your current email address.
+- In the Member Information section, ensure the email shown in the Email field is correct.

 - Click Save Changes.

-Next, contact us and we'll move the domain to your new Squarespace 7 site.
-Include this information if you have it:
+Next, contact us and we'll move the domain to your new Squarespace 7.1 site.
+Include the following information:

 - The Squarespace URL for your original Squarespace 5 site (Example: yoursite.squarespace.com)

 - The Squarespace URL for your new Squarespace 7.1 site (Example: yourothersite.squarespace.com)

 - The full name and last four digits on the credit card(s) used to pay for each site